VolistxTeam/Framework/README.md

 # Volistx Framework
-Volistx Framework For RESTful API Based on Laravel 9.x (Slimmed Version)
+Volistx Framework For RESTful API Based on Laravel 9.x

 This is a framework skeleton for Volistx API platform using Laravel PHP Framework.